SAP-samples/automation-pilot-examples/patch-update-hana-cloud/README.md

 * Performs an update to the available patch version.
 * If no new patch version is available, the execution finishes without doing any more work.

 By default, applying a patch requires the database to be restarted, which causes downtime.
-Because of this, the command pauses before the actual update until an explicit confirmation.
+Because of this, the command pauses before the actual update until an explicit confirmation from your DevOps has been granted.
 If downtime isn't a concern or the database is configured to perform updates without a restart, the confirmation can be disabled.
 More information can be found on this page: [Upgrading Without Restart](https://help.sap.com/docs/HANA_CLOUD/9ae9104a46f74a6583ce5182e7fb20cb/c26e42e6a7a4411191441c8d48fd9b11.html)

 ## Requirements